Hugh Laurie

 Hugh Laurie plays the guitar, piano, and harmonica excellently

-In many films, the actor has repeatedly showcased his musical talent and also played the keyboard in the Band From TV, which consisted of American TV series actors and donated all concert proceeds to charity.
+In many films, the actor has showcased his musical talent and also played keyboard in the Band From TV, which consisted of American TV series actors and donated all concert proceeds to charity.

 Band From TV – Will It Go Round in Circles (2008)